 If you get caught running a stop sign or red light in Illinois, you’ll typically be looking at a fine and points on your driving record.
+(Depending on the circumstances, you may have other options for dealing with your ticket.)
 This article gives an overview of what the law prohibits and some of the specific consequences of a stop sign or red light violation.

 At a red light (solid or flashing) or stop sign, motorists must make a complete stop prior to reaching a clearly marked stop line or entering the crosswalk on the near side of the intersection.
 And if there is no stop line or crosswalk, the driver needs to stop before entering the intersection itself.